 Digital technologies present a range of exciting possibilities for creators and collectors alike.

-The online world provides a virtual space for exhibiting and selling work—a space that isn’t restricted by physical limits such as an in-person gallery.
+The online world provides a virtual space for exhibiting and selling work—one that isn’t restricted by physical limits such as an in-person gallery.

 This presents a number of benefits for creators:

-Likewise, many visionary art collectors and distributors recognize that the industry is increasingly embracing digital art.
-Digital art galleries are much easier (and cheaper) to manage and access than “real world” galleries—not to mention much more immersive, especially when virtual reality technologies are involved!
+Many art collectors and distributors recognize that the industry is increasingly embracing digital art.
+Digital art galleries are much easier to manage and access than “real world” galleries—not to mention much more immersive, especially when virtual reality technologies are involved.

 Digital art could be the solution to the provenance problem

 Digital artworks avoid many of the issues associated with physical art that have been a burden on the industry for many years.
 Namely, digital pieces solve the problem of provenance.
-There is no drop-off or pick-up involved with digital art, confusing its origins.
-And, importantly, NFTs being “non-fungible” guarantees their authenticity and uniqueness.
+No drop-off or pick-up is involved with digital art, confusing its origins.
+“Non-fungible tokens”, or NFTs, are a great example of this.
+Being “non-fungible” guarantees their authenticity and uniqueness.

 Tips for creating a digital art gallery